tothi/ad-honeypot-autodeploy/README.md

 * [NXLog](https://nxlog.co/) Collector running a Domain Computers and forwarding logs to Graylog
 * Configured Graylog GeoIP lookup table and pipeline for IP addresses (useful for showing a map of invalid RDP login attempts)
 * Graylog World Map of RDP attacks
+* an extra [Kali](https://www.kali.org/) VM attached to the Windows subnet for playing with attack techniques

 ## Host System Requirements

 Virtualization needs some power of your host system:

-* ~80 GB disk space for the base images and the sparse images of the guest computers.
+* ~100 GB disk space for the base images and the sparse images of the guest computers.
-* at least 3 x 4 GB memory for the guest machines
+* at least 4 x 4 GB memory for the guest machines
-(may run with less than 12 GB because of overcommitment)
+(may run with less than 16 GB because of overcommitment)
 * installed up-to-date libvirt with QEMU/KVM (official current packages in Ubuntu 18.04 LTS should work)
 * Python 3 (preferably with venv) for Ansible